-When you think of candy canes, you probably immediately think of the classic red-and-white-striped peppermint-flavored hooks.
+When you think of the most popular Christmas candies, you probably think of the classic red-and-white-striped peppermint candy canes.
 But today, candy canes come in all flavors and colors.
-Some candy canes, like blueberry, cherry and cinnamon, have become secondary classics.
+Some varities, like blueberry, cherry and cinnamon, have become secondary classics.
 But there are tons of novelty and crazy candy cane flavors out there you won’t believe exist.

-Seattle’s Archie McPhee is responsible for the monstrosity that is “Clamdy Canes.”
+Seattle’s Archie McPhee is responsible for “Clamdy Canes.”
 These candy canes are flavored like clam and, according to a Daily Meal writer who tried them, smell like salty ocean water and taste like a dead fish.
 The silver and white stripes, however, are quite visually appealing.

-Who doesn’t love a warm cup of coffee or cocoa in the winter?
+Whether you prefer a latte, cappucino or another coffee beverage, few things are more comforting than espresso flavor in the winter.
 Snuggle up by the fireside with this trio of candy canes from Brach’s, which comes with cafe-inspired flavors: caramel macchiato, hot cocoa and sea salt chocolate caramel.
 The colors are appealing, as well, with shades of brown and tan.
 These canes will perfectly complement a Christmas tree with gold trimmings.

 Sweet and sour is a classic combination on par with Santa and Rudolph, so Spangler’s Sour Patch Kids candy canes are a welcome candy-inspired addition to the novelty candy cane lineup.
 What are the flavors?
-Red, orange and green, of course, with bright colors to match.
+They match one of America's favorite candies and are simply red, orange and green, of course.

 How about these apples?
 The crisp, bright, sugary flavor of a green apple may be more associated with the fall than Christmastime, but if you find yourself pining for days of cider and apple picking gone by, then the green apple candy cane from Brach’s is for you.
 The lime green, pink and white stripe pattern is also perfect for a Grinch-themed display.